 - 1. Staff and students should follow the Chemical Hygiene and Emergency Evacuation Plan to minimize their health and safety risks. - 2.
-Laboratory facilities should only be used by qualified and trained personnel or students. - 3.
-Before undertaking an unfamiliar activity, employees and students should consult each chemicals Safety Data Sheets, (SDS) and use proper precautions to minimize chemical exposure. - 4.
+The design of the laboratory facility should provide sufficient space for all participants to work safely. - 3.
+Laboratory facilities should only be used by qualified and trained personnel or students. - 4.
+Before undertaking an unfamiliar activity employees and students should consult each chemicals Safety Data Sheets, (SDS) and use proper precautions to minimize chemical exposure. - 5.
 The decision to use a particular substance should be based on the best practice knowledge of each chemical's particular hazard and the availability of proper handling facilities and equipment.